msdavid/fiji/README.md

         ```
     *   Click "Continue to console".
 You can always find this config again in Project Settings > General > Your apps.

-7.  **Configure Application Default Credentials (ADC) for Local Backend Development:**
+8.  **Configure Application Default Credentials (ADC) for Local Backend Development:**
-    *   ADC allows your local backend server to authenticate with GCP services (like Firestore) using your user credentials, without needing service account keys for local dev.
+    *   ADC allows your local backend server to authenticate with GCP services (like Firestore and Storage) using your user credentials, without needing service account keys for local dev.
     *   Ensure you have the gcloud CLI installed and initialized (`gcloud init`).
     *   Log in with your Google account that has access to the GCP project:
         ```bash